California Invitational Berkeley Debate

 Public Forum Debate will use the February 2022 NSDA topic.

 Judge commitments for each event are listed as part of your Tabroom entry.
-Note that judges may not double enter events, and in-person judges may not be used as online judges, or vice versa.
+Note that judges may not double enter events.

 All judges are committed through the first elim on Monday (usually the Double Octafinals depending on event size), or one round beyond the elimination of your teams, whichever is later.
 Even if your school doesn’t have any teams in elimination rounds, your judges are still committed through the first elimination round on Monday.
 Elim judging commitments also apply in all divisions of an event so if you have a JV team in your Varsity judges are still committed and vice versa.